ADVANTICS/documentation/charge-controllers/evcc_sleep.md

 ## Wake-up events

 When the controller is asleep it will not respond to any event on the CAN bus or ethernet port.
-The controller can be woken-up in either by:
+The controller can be woken-up either by:

 - Setting `2C2 - SWITCHED_POWER` terminal high.
 - Plugging-in an active charger, as we detect the rise in voltage on the CP line.